conwayn816/conwayn816/README.md

 - 👋 Hi, I’m @conwayn816

+- I am a computer science student at Florida State University!

+- I am currently looking for an internship!

-- 📫 How to reach me: conwayn816@yahoo.com
+- 📫 How to reach me: conwayn816@gmail.com

 <!---
 conwayn816/conwayn816 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.